HISTORY OF BOB'S CABINS

 Bob and Doris Sansom bought the resort from Jake in 1948 and they changed the name to Bob’s Cabins.
 They operated a modest but widely respected resort for 29 years.
 Bob made significant changes by joining cabins and making larger structures, adding porches, plaster boarding interiors, and then adding bathrooms and a water supply.
 Peg Morris and Ed Landin bought the land and cabins from the Sansoms in 1977.

 Peg and Ed really nurtured the environment at Bob’s.
 They planted trees and flowers, began to add decks to the cabins, thoughtfully placed tea and bookmarks in each cabin (we still do!) and wrote the original “News from Bob’s Cabins” brochure.

 In 1993 Bill Guse bought the resort.
-Bill continues to run Bob’s Cabins with the same care and philosophy he inherited from Peg and Ed.
-Retaining the older, simpler character and pace of the resort with the cooperation of our guests.
+Bill continued to run Bob’s Cabins with the same care and philosophy he inherited from Peg and Ed.
+Retaining the older, simpler character and pace of the resort with the cooperation of its guests.